walchko/nas/README.md

 # Raspberry Pi Network Attached Storage (NAS)

 Setup a simple NAS for home.
-There are numerous references around the web, I am just trying to document my setup.
-Some good references are:
+There are numerous references around the web (which I linked to for reference), I am just trying to document my setup.
+A good general reference is:

 - [alexellis.io](http://blog.alexellis.io/hardened-raspberry-pi-nas/)